gwendalminguy/tool-echoes/README.md

 ## 📋 Description

 Echoes logs an entry in a history database for every song listened locally through a player.
-Statistics are regularly exported for the current year, including a top five of titles, a top five of artists, a top five of genres, and the total count of different titles, artists, and genres.
+Statistics are regularly exported for the current year, including a top five of titles, artists and genres, among others.
 Those statistics are saved in JSON format in the `data/exports/` directory (automatically created if not existing), are then used to generate a nice visualization.
 The aim of this project is to have the opportunity to get statistics about some listening activity from local files using a player, without a streaming service.

+### Statistics:

+Available statistics saved in the JSON file for each year include the following:

+- Top Five Titles
+- Top Five Artists
+- Top Five Genres
+- Total Unique Titles Count
+- Total Unique Artists Count
+- Total Unique Genres Count
+- Average Daily Titles Count
+- Average Daily Duration (minutes)
+- Total Duration (minutes)

 ## 📂 Project Structure